Development assistance in Solomon Islands

 This page provides an overview of how Australia is working in partnership against the Economic Recovery pillar of Partnerships for Recovery.
 It outlines key related initiatives and summaries of programming and related documents.

 Australia will support efforts to promote economic response and recovery, private sector resilience, open markets and supply chains, improved livelihoods and inclusive growth.
 In response to COVID-19, the Solomon Islands Government announced an economic stimulus package to help cushion the already fragile economy from the impact of the downturn.
-Australia is supporting that response through a $13 million package of direct budget support, with $8 million allocated to health and $5 million to economic stimulus.
+Australia is supporting that response through a $22 million package of direct budget support in 2022.
+This complements earlier budget support to Solomon Islands from 2019 – 2021 to help address Solomon Islands fiscal position and maintain critical social services.

 - Strongim Bisnis – Phase 2